Discover how your organisation can become a future ERA placement partner today.

 The placement experience is an opportunity for both the student and the placement partner.

 While the organisation benefits from an additional skilled team member, the student will benefit from work-integrated-learning through the mentoring of their designated supervisor.

 Students must be supervised by a staff member who holds a qualification or relevant experience that is equal to or higher than the qualification the student is undertaking with ERA.

 Student competency is gathered throughout the duration of the students' program and is collected by ERA's qualified Assessors.

 As part of the students' overall assessment, we seek evidence to support the judgement about a students' competence within the workplace.

-Placement supervisors will complete a short student assessment report provided by ERA at the conclusion of the placement block.
+Placement supervisors will complete a short Student Placement Evaluation form provided by ERA at the conclusion of the placement block.